jsonquerylang/jsonquery/README.md

 - Expressive
 - Easy to understand and remember
 - Serializable (it is JSON)
-- Feature rich (20 powerful functions built-in)
+- Feature rich (20 powerful functions)
 - Expandable

 ## Install